zt88/Real-time-Monitor-System/README.md

 #### Note:
+1. The envirmonment must be installed with PM2 process manager to enable the GUI of this system works.
-The codes of this system can be modified to be implemented on the Raspberry Pi with Pi-camera, USB microphone and servo motors to control the camera direction.
+2. The codes of this system can be modified to be implemented on the Raspberry Pi with Pi-camera, USB microphone and servo motors to control the camera direction.